 This report describes a complex computer model, SUTRA, for analysis of fluid flow and solute or energy transport in subsurface systems.
 The original version of SUTRA was released in 1984 (Voss, 1984).
-The version described in this report (SUTRA 2.1) is an upgrade that adds to the previous version (SUTRA 2.0, originally designated as 2D3D.1) (Voss and Provost, 2002) the ability to use irregular 3D meshes, conveniently incorporate input data from separate files, define schedules to control time stepping and observation output, interpolate observations in time and space, and output observations in an alternative format.
+The version described in this report (SUTRA 2.2) is an upgrade that adds to the previous version (SUTRA 2.1) (Voss and Provost, 2002, version of June 2, 2008) the ability to specify time-dependent sources and boundary conditions (without programming) and to output information pertaining to source and boundary condition nodes in a convenient format.
 The user is cautioned that although the model will accurately reproduce the physics of flow and transport when used with proper discretization, it will give meaningful results only for well-posed problems based on sufficient supporting data.